 This condition only affects males.
 It occurs in about 1 in 6000 births.
 It can cause generalised peeling of the skin in newborns and then fine scales on the trunk and limbs in infancy.
 Over time, the scales become thicker with a brown or grey colour.
 These thicker scales do not peel very easily and appear to be stuck on.
-It mainly affects the lower legs and upper arms.
+It mainly affects the lower legs, upper arms and abdomen.
 The elbow and knee creases are often not affected.
 It varies in its severity and generally improves in warmer weather and adult life.

-X-linked ichthyosis is due to lower levels of an enzyme known as steroid sulphatase.
+X-linked ichthyosis is due to lower levels of an enzyme known as steroid sulfatase.
 This condition is only seen in people born as males.
 Females may carry the faulty gene.
 They can pass it on to a son with a 50% risk for each son.
 In very rare cases a carrier mother may show some mild symptoms of the condition.
-The gene that causes this condition has been identified and, very rarely, a similar fault can affect genes nearby on the same chromosome, causing a variety of other problems for an affected male, for instance, bone defects or lack of the sense of smell.